MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 5. Drag and drop your model file (as a GLB file) into this location.
 It will automatically show up in Product Visualize.

     > [!NOTE]
-    > SharePoint folders are created when you first visit the documents folder using a Dynamics 365 app.
+    > SharePoint folders are created when you first visit the Documents folder using a Dynamics 365 app.
 If the folder for a product doesn't exist yet, return to the Sales Hub and open the product's document location from there.
 After it's created, you can access it through SharePoint.

 6. Optional: SharePoint automatically provides a thumbnail for Product Visualize.
 However, if you want to add an optional custom thumbnail to a model, drag and drop a PNG image with the same name as the model.
 Example: "ModelName1.png" is a custom thumbnail for "ModelName1.glb"